 Pasanday

-- The beef tenderloin should be cut into very thin strips, about 3 x 6 inches long (SEE NOTES)
+- The beef tenderloin should be cut into very thin strips, about 2 x 4 inches long and โ inch thick. (see notes)

-- The next morning, remove the meat strips from the marinade (reserving the marinade for later) heat about ¼ cup of the oil and lightly brown the meat on both sides.
+- The next morning, remove the meat strips from the marinade (reserving the marinade for later), heat about ยฝ cup of the oil, and lightly brown the meat on both sides.

-- Dice the two onions and saute in the remaining ¼ cup oil till it's well browned.
+- Dice the two onions and saute in the remaining ยฝ cup oil until well browned.

-- Turn the flame on high to dry all the excess liquid so you're left with a thick dry gravy that just coats the meat.
+- Uncover, turn the flame on high to dry all the excess liquid until you're left with a thick dry gravy that just coats the meat.

-- garnish with the sauteed chilies, ginger and cilantro and serve with fresh, hot naan
+- garnish with sliced green chilies, ginger and cilantro and serve with fresh, hot naan

 Notes

-- Seasoning - Salt and chilies are both spices that often need to be adjusted to personal taste.
-I tend to keep them on the lower side in my recipes as more can always be added but too much can be a problem.
-I would recommend tasting the curry towards the end of the cooking process and adjusting to suit your personal taste.
+- Seasoning - Salt and chilies are spices that often need adjustment to personal taste.
+I tend to keep them on the lower side in my recipes, as more can always be added, but too much can be a problem.
+I recommend tasting the curry towards the end of the cooking process and adjusting it to suit your taste.

-- Meat - In Pakistan we get a specific cut of meat called "undercut" for pasandas and the butcher usually trims it and cuts it to perfectly sized pieces.
+- Meat - In Pakistan, we get a specific cut of meat called "undercut" for pasandas, and the butcher usually trims it and cuts it into perfectly sized pieces.
 The best I've found here in the USA is tenderloin.
-If you have access to a good butcher who will slice it into thin 3x6 strips that's perfect!
+If you can access a good butcher who will slice it into thin 2x4 strips, that's perfect!
 If not, grab a good knife and do the best you can!
-The thinner the strips the better!
+The thinner the strips, the better!

-- Tenderizing - Despite the fact that the strips are cut thin they need to be tenderized a little bit.
-The best way to do that is to use the rough side of a meat mallet to lightly pound them.
-However, be careful not to overdo it as the meat is already sliced very thin and the purpose is to tenderize and not pulverize.
+- Tenderizing - Even though the strips are cut thin, they must be tenderized.
+The best way to do that is to use the rough side of a meat mallet to pound them till they're half as thin and double in size.

 Wonderful recipe !
 Original Mughal recipe !
 Amazing and great !
 I will try to cook InshaaAllah and leave notes for you